 What is the IoT?

 The Internet of Things (or Internet of everything) – is a term used to describe objects with the ability to connect to the internet.
+To further explore the practical applications of this technology, one can consider the expertise of iot development services, which specialize in bringing these interconnected devices to life.
 Either through sensors, software, or built-in technology.
 Due to devices like Google home mini, entire smart homes are now in existence, where lights, heating, and door locks are all controlled through the internet.

 Everyday examples of the IoT include –